mauch/KATObitPipe/README.md

 Run the Calibration Pipeline
 ----------------------------

-Once the Obit environment is setup and KATObitPipe is installed as above you can run the calibration script with
+Once the Obit environment is setup, usually using `source setup.sh` with `setup.sh` containing environment variables pointing to the appropriate location of the Obit installation (see [setup.sh](/setup.sh) for an example).
+KATObitPipe should be installed as above you can run the calibration script with

 ```
 	$ KATCalibPipe.py RDB